The world highly underappreciated Georgian foods, especially compared to European and Asian cuisines. This has to change, starting with you!

 Chanakhi used to be split into individual portions and cooked in small pots.
 However, nowadays, people often prepare the stew in a big pot to save time.

-The meltingly delicate lamb and rich, savory sauce undergo a remarkable transformation in the oven, bringing all the flavor together.
-When reheated the next day, all of the ingredients will be mixed together, making the stew more flavorful and tasty.
+The meltingly delicate lamb and rich, savory sauce undergo a remarkable transformation in the oven, bringing all the flavors together.
+When reheated the next day, all ingredients will be mixed, making the stew more flavorful and tasty.

 Overall, this is a hearty and satisfying dish for a chilly winter evening.
-Chanakhi is best served with cheese and bread.
+Chanakhi tastes the best with cheese and bread.

 Chakhokhbili is a popular Georgian stewed chicken dish with tomato and fresh herbs.

 In the past, people used pheasant meat to make the stew.
 In fact, the name itself is derived from the word khokhobi, meaning pheasant in Georgian.
 But since pheasant is relatively inaccessible nowadays, chicken becomes a go-to alternative.